Imogen Proud considers the nature and scope of the right to education under the Human Rights Act 1998 (“HRA 98”).

 In the UK, the ECJ had been called a foreign court in the Brexit debate.
 However, the term comes from Switzerland.
 The notion of a foreign court was used to refer to an international court that includes judges from other states.
 However, this notion is fallacious, argues Carl Baudenbacher (LSE).
 The decisive factor is whether a court is neutral.
 If a state belongs to an international organisation, the international court in question is neutral towards that state.
 This applies to the ICJ, for example, regardless of whether a state provides a judge or not.
 The ECJ, on the other hand, is not neutral for post-Brexit Britain and for Switzerland; it is the court of the other party and thus not impartial.

-Please click here to read the article published by the LSE Blog.
+Please click to read the article published by the LSE Blog The ECJ used to be a neutral court for the UK – it no longer is.

 Christopher Vajda QC stepped down from his role as a judge at the European Court of Justice following the UK’s withdrawal from the European Union on 31 January 2020.
 He returned to Monckton Chambers in October, where he began his legal career.
 Janith Aranze spoke to Vajda about streamlining the General Court’s procedures, the UK’s approach to digital markets and whether further guidance is needed at an EU-level on competition-related SEP matters.